-The Spanish Flu in Canada (1918-1920)
+The Spanish Flu in Canada (1918-1920) National Historic Event

 With no vaccine or effective treatment, this devastating pandemic affected every inhabited region in the world, including Canada.
 It came in multiple waves.
-The first wave took place in the spring of 1918, then in the fall of 1918, a mutation of the influenza virus produced an extremely contagious, virulent, and deadly form of the disease.
+The first wave took place in the spring of 1918, then in the fall of 1918, a mutation of the influenza virus produced an extremely infectious, virulent, and deadly form of the disease.
 This second wave caused 90% of the deaths that occurred during the pandemic.
 Subsequent waves took place in the spring of 1919 and the spring of 1920.
-The deaths, estimated at between 50 and 100 million, claimed the lives of somewhere between 2.5 and 5% of the global population.
+The deaths, estimated between 50 and 100 million, claimed the lives of somewhere between 2.5 and 5% of the global population.
 Most of the victims were in the prime of their lives.

 In Canada, the disease arrived at the port cities of Québec City, Montréal, and Halifax, then spread westward across the country.
 The intensification of the war effort in the final year of the war was instrumental in the transmission of the disease, as troops travelling from east to west by train, mobilized to participate in the war in Siberia, brought the virus westward with them.
 Maritime quarantines, which had stopped infectious diseases from entering Canada in the 19th century, did not prevent the spread of the virus as the infected were travelling within the country, where no quarantine measures had been developed.
 Municipal and provincial authorities tried to save lives by prohibiting public gatherings and by isolating the sick, but these provisions had little effect.
 As the rates of infection grew, the number of healthy workers declined.
 Before long, the Canadian economy was paralyzed.
 Health care professionals were perhaps the hardest hit.
-Ultimately, it was volunteers, nurses, paramedics, and members of religious communities who, risking their own lives, visited those who were ill and their families to deliver modest health care and the supplies needed to survive.
+Ultimately, it was doctors, volunteers, nurses, paramedics, and members of religious communities who visited those who were ill and their families to deliver modest health care and the supplies needed to survive.

 Criticized for failing to provide resources and coordination to public health authorities across the country, the federal government responded to the crisis by founding the Department of Health in 1919.
-From then on, public health was a responsibility shared by all levels of government.